fbpx

 Day Hiking

 Whether setting out on a vigorous adventure or preparing for a wonder-filled nature walk, the Superior Hiking Trail is well-suited for day hikes and runs.
-Make a loop or plan transportation at your destination.
-Either way, we encourage you to choose a trailhead and explore.
+Make a loop, do an out-and-back, or use one of the many shuttles that operate along the Trail to hike from one trailhead to another.

 Backpacking

-If you are looking to blend trail hiking with backcountry camping, then backpacking is an ideal option, providing a more immersive Superior Hiking Trail experience.
+If you are looking to blend hiking with backcountry camping, then backpacking is an ideal option, providing an immersive Superior Hiking Trail experience.

 Thru-Hiking